 My early morning ride in the Hot Air Balloon had already set the pace for the day.
 The green mountains and pretty streams that I had seen from above, definitely needed a closer look.
-In fact, with this tour, I realized that these were even more beautiful than what appeared from the height.
+In fact, with the Springbrook national park walks, I realized that these were even more beautiful than what appeared from the height.
 They added a different aura to the whole Gold Coast experience for me.
-I would highly recommend that you add Springbrook National Park to one of the things that you need to do when in Gold Coast.
+I would highly recommend that you add some of the Springbrook National Park walks to one of the things that you need to do when in Gold Coast.

 About Springbrook National Park